dsnopek/lingwo/README.txt

  * Core module on which all the other modules build

- * Adds a "Part of Speech" field to all entries and makes sure that all entries are unique according to language, part of speech and headword.
+ * Adds a "Part of speech" field to all entries and makes sure that all entries are unique according to language, part of speech and headword.

  * Makes dictionary entries accesible through a lookup path.
 For example: